nymtech/docs/index.md

 Nym currently consists of two core technologies:

 1. a privacy enhancing signature scheme called Coconut, used in the Nym Validator nodes.
-1. a mixnet, which encrypts and *mixes* network traffic so that it cannot be determined who is communicating with whom.
+1. a mixnet, which encrypts and *mixes* network traffic through *mixnodes* so that it cannot be determined who is communicating with whom.
 Our mixnet is based on the *Sphinx* cryptographic packet format and the *Loopix* mixnet design.

-## Coconut vs Mixnets
+## Validator nodes vs Mixnodes

 A project wanting only private credential signing, but no network-level defences, can use Coconut credentials in the Nym Validators.